python-control/python-control/doc/optimal.rst

 previous :math:`N` steps in time, including the "current" time :math:`x[N]`.
-The basic idea is thus to compute the state estimate that is most consistent with our model and penalize the noise and disturbances according to how likely the are (based on a some sort of stochastic system model for each).
+The basic idea is thus to compute the state estimate that is most consistent with our model and penalize the noise and disturbances according to how likely the are (based on the given stochastic system model for each).

 Given a solution to this fixed-horizon optimal estimation problem, we can